 As part of Medicaid planning, we address the Medicaid five year lookback requirement so that, if you are in crisis, we can provide strategies to help you qualify for Medicaid services and address your future needs.
 In this guide, we discuss the options for long-term care and Medicaid planning and answer questions like:

-- What is the Medicaid five year look back requirement?
+- What is the Medicaid 5-year look back requirement?

-- How to provide for a spouse or partner and the lifestyle they’re accustomed to.
+- How can I provide for a spouse or partner and the lifestyle they’re accustomed to?

-- How to obtain long term care services while preserving family assets.
+- How can I obtain long term care services while preserving family assets?

 - Will you be eligible for Medicaid?

 - Will your savings and/or family’s inheritance have to be spent?

 As your parents mature into their senior years, the family dynamics are changing too.
 For so many years, they have nurtured and cared for you, and now the tables are beginning to turn.
 While this dynamic is constantly changing, there are conversations and considerations that can make these transitions easier for all family members involved.
 But, there are some pretty big questions that we commonly hear:

 - We can’t afford $10,000/mo for long term care.
 How will my family pay for long-term care costs?

 - Will mom or dad (the healthy or surviving spouse) have enough to live on?

 - Will all of my parent’s life savings (my inheritance) be spent on medical bills?

 These are important questions, but many families do not have these conversations until there is a health crisis.
 More importantly, many families don’t understand that an estate plan does not typically address the specific concerns associated with long term care costs (refer to the checklist on page 11).